Vancho54/recipe-challenge/README.md

-# Awesome Project Build with TypeORM
+# API build with Apollo, GraphQL, TypeORM and with a Postgree DB

 Steps to run this project: